dk14/wolfram-mega/docs/dsl.md

 > Auction can invalidate pre-bids with "proof of empty-pockets" (after timeout).
 Mafia is optional here but can improve efficiency.

-> For goods delivery: auction can simply put security deposit instead of using mafia, but those are not always available.
-If there is no trusted oracle to check delivery - then MAD on the receiving wallet of the auction (distinct wallet per participant) plus MAD security deposit from auction.
+> For goods delivery: auction can simply put security deposit instead of using mafia, but evaluation of such deposits is not always available.

+> If there is no trusted oracle to check delivery - then MAD on the receiving wallet of the auction (distinct wallet per participant) plus MAD security deposit from auction.

 ### Algorithmic Trading